bquast/Failed-State-Gravity/README.md

 An example - Afganistan and Pakistan
 ------------------------------------
-As an example, let us estimate this for Afganistan Pakistan using the failed state index for 2013 and the distance between Karachi and Kabul.
+As an example, let us estimate this for Afganistan Pakistan using the failed state index for 2013 and the distance between Karachi and Kabul (in 1,000 km).